 After the biopsy, you can expect to:

-- Rest quietly for two to four hours, or longer if you had a transjugular procedure
+- Rest quietly for 2 to 4 hours, or longer if you had a transjugular procedure.

-Your liver tissue goes to a laboratory to be examined by a doctor who specializes in diagnosing disease (pathologist).
-The pathologist will look for signs of disease and damage to the liver.
-Your biopsy report should come back from the pathology lab within a few days to a week.
+Your liver tissue goes to a laboratory to be examined by a provider who specializes in diagnosing disease, called a pathologist.
+The pathologist looks for signs of disease and damage to the liver.
+The biopsy report comes back from the pathology lab within a few days to a week.

-At a follow-up visit, your doctor will explain the results.
-You may be diagnosed with a liver disease, or your liver disease may be given a stage or grade number based on the severity — mild, moderate or severe.
-Your doctor will discuss what treatment, if any, you need.
+At a follow-up visit, your provider will explain the results.
+Your diagnosis may be a liver disease.
+Or your provider may give your liver disease a stage or grade number based on the severity.
+Stages or grades are usually mild, moderate or severe.
+Your provider will discuss what treatment, if any, you need.